Iran–Turkey relations: Relations of Turkey and Iran with Israel

 In the past, Turkey's ties with Israel have caused various disagreements between Ankara and Tehran.
 However, Turkey's neutral stance with regards to the disputes between Israel and Iran has secured the maintenance of friendly bilateral relations.
 The growing trade between Turkey and Iran indicates the two countries’ willingness to strengthen mutual ties.

 Turkey's relations with Israel have deteriorated since the Gaza War (2008–09), the 2010 Gaza flotilla raid and the 2014 Israel–Gaza conflict.
 From 2010 to 2016, Turkey had no diplomatic relations with Israel at the ambassadorial level.
 However, on 28 June 2016, Turkey and Israel signed an agreement to normalize relations, which included a $20 million compensation fund from Israel to Turkish families affected by the Gaza-bound flotilla attack, an eventual return of ambassadors and initial talks of a natural gas pipeline.

 Iran–Israel war

 Following the Iran–Israel war, Turkish Foreign Minister Hakan Fidan characterized Iran's missile response to Israeli aggression as a legitimate act of self-defense, underscoring Iran's right to protect itself.

+2026 Iran war

+On 4 March 2026, NATO air and missile defense installations in Turkey and the Eastern Mediterranean intercepted a ballistic missile that was bound for Turkey, with the anti-ballistic munition falling in Dörtyol, Hatay.
+Following the incident, Turkish officials remarked that the missile was launched from Iran and passed by Iraq and Syria before its shootdown.
+Turkey then asserted her "right to retaliate."
+Iranian ambassador in Ankara was shortly after summoned to the Ministry of Foreign Affairs, in which Iran denied any involvement.

+Five days later, on 9 March 2026, another ballistic missile was downed over Gaziantep, a Turkish city of two million.
+The debris was removed by the security services and there were no casualties reported.
+The country's defense ministry released another firm statement, reiterating that she will "decisively" respond to any threat against her soil.

+Turkish foreign minister Hakan Fidan told Iranian foreign minister Abbas Araghchi that Iran’s violation of Turkish airspace was "unacceptable".
+Following the second Iranian missile to violate the Turkish airspace, on March 10, 2026, Erdogan sent a firm warning to Iran, telling it to stop its “wrong and provocative steps.”.
+On March 30, 2026 NATO verified a fourth interception of Iranian missiles in Turkey's airspace, this despite Iran denying the other three.
+Hakan Fidan said that Turkey is strongly against any return to war between Iran and the United States.
+He also expressed hope that the negotiations between Iran and the US would end soon, warning that another war would only bring more destruction.